-At 31 March 2017, GMPF's main UK property portfolio comprised 43 directly owned holdings and eight indirectly owned specialist holdings.
-The portfolio was valued at that date at just over £683 million.
-There is an additional £314 million invested in UK balanced property pooled vehicles, which are mainly held for asset allocation purposes and a further £80 million committed to alternative funds (though not all of this money has so far been drawn down and is at work).
+At 31 March 2018, GMPF's main UK property portfolio comprised 43 directly owned assets (two of which are owned through Joint Ventures and Club Deals) and six indirectly owned specialist holdings.
+The portfolio was valued at that date at £933 million.
+In addition to this, two assets had exchanged with completion due in April and September.
+Therefore, including commitments, the portfolio was valued at £1.069 billion.
+There is an additional £340 million invested in six UK balanced property pooled vehicles and a further £64 million committed to alternative funds.